dschnare/el-ementjs/Readme.md

 	EL(elementName, attributes, ...)

 Variadic arguments can either be DOM elements, strings, numbers, objects or an array with these kinds of elements.
 If a DOM element is specified then it will be appended to the element being created.
-Otherwise if a string or a number is specified then a child `TEXT` element will be appended to the element being created.
+If a string or a number is specified then a child `TEXT` element will be appended to the element being created.
 Otherwise if an object is specified then it will be converted to a string via its custom `toString` method and a new child `TEXT` element will be appended to the element being created.